 Loved One in Jail?
 Don't Ask About Their Case

 If a family member or loved one has been arrested and is in a County jail, you want to know what happened and how they were arrested.
-Unfortunately, this isn’t a good idea.
+Unfortunately, this isn't a good idea.
 Every phone call that an inmate receives is recorded and put onto a CD.
 This recording is then handed over to the DA to prosecute them.
-Instead of asking them about details of their case, ask your friend or family member if they want you to hire an attorney, have an attorney visit them in jail.
-If you visit a friend in jail, don’t ask them about their cases, either.
-All in-person visits are recorded and can be used the the prosecution in your friend’s case.
-The DA gathers all the information possible to convict your friend – they aren’t neutral parties and they aren’t looking for the truth.
+Instead of asking them about details of their case, ask your friend or family member if they want you to hire an attorney or have an attorney visit them in jail.
+If you visit a friend in jail, don't ask them about their cases, either.
+All in-person visits are recorded and can be used by the prosecution in your friend's case.
+The DA gathers all the information possible to convict your friend – they aren't neutral parties and they aren't looking for the truth.

 Contact a lawyer immediately.